Run, Run, Run

 Something passed through her.

-His skin was burned, his clothes in tatters.
-He was looking around, searching.
+His skin was burned, his clothes hanging in charred tatters.
+He was looking around frantically, searching.

 Searching for his family.